 As you may have deduced, this variety is originally from Holland and migrated with early settlers to America.
 It has been quite popular as a meat bird since the 1800s.
 The greatest advantage is that they are calm and hens make good mothers, thus, making them ideal for a self-sustaining lifestyle.

-A Tom can weight up to 30 lbs. while hens will weight up to 20 lbs.
+A Tom can weigh up to 30 lbs. while hens will weigh up to 20 lbs.
 The largeness of hens might cause some eggs to break, but otherwise, they are good sitters.